Thomas House Hotel

 The Thomas House Hotel, formerly the Cloyd Brothers Hotel is a historic hotel on East Main Street in Red Boiling Springs, Tennessee, United States.
 Built in 1927, Thomas House is one of three hotels remaining from the early-20th century resort boom at Red Boiling Springs.
 In 1986, it was added to the National Register of Historic Places along with the other two hotels, the Donoho Hotel and Counts Hotel.
+As of 2025, it is currently among the two remaining historic hotels in the city, alongside the Counts Hotel.

 History

 The 1880s saw a boom in the development of mineral springs resorts as summer destinations, inspired by the success of Saratoga Springs, New York.
 Early in this decade, New York businessman James F. O. Shaughnessy purchased the Red Boiling Springs tract and began development of the area as a resort.

 To accommodate visitors attracted by the mineral springs, local general store owners Zack and Clay Cloyd built the Cloyd Hotel in 1890.
 This was a two-storey white weatherboard structure with long two storey verandas, similar to the Donoho Hotel that still stands today.
 The original Cloyd Hotel was destroyed by fire in 1924, and the current two-storey red brick hotel with portico was built in 1927.
 A second fire in the 1990s destroyed one wing, which was also rebuilt.